calimero-archive/docs/docs/getting_started/explorer.md

 ## Non-Fungible tokens

 NFT tokens are digital assets are unique digital assets that are not interchangeable and represent ownership or proof of authenticity of a specific asset.
-The non-fungible token shows data on the total nft transfers in your shard.
+The non-fungible token page shows data on the total nft transfers in your shard.

 ![](../../static/img/nft.png)